Swapnil-bhardwaj/MindEase/README.md

   # MindEase Mental Health Website

   This is a code bundle for MindEase Mental Health Website.
-The original project is available at https://www.figma.com/design/I3qGME9PTjETBlb6twGroJ/MindEase-Mental-Health-Website.

   ## Running the code